sdegroot/iamgroot-blog-archetype/content/post/the-10-things-i-learned-from-organizing-my-first-meetup.md

 thumbnailImagePosition: left
 ---

 Finally it happened.
 On 30 januari 2018 I have organized [my first meetup](https://www.meetup.com/Netherlands-Camunda-User-Group/events/245891545/) for the [Netherlands Camunda User Group](https://www.meetup.com/Netherlands-Camunda-User-Group/).
 What an experience was this.
-So much has happened to make this event come to live and using this blog post I want to share my experiences in the hopes to inspire others!
+So much has happened to make this event come to life and using this blog post I want to share my experiences in the hopes to inspire others!

 <!--more-->